 The Bucknell Athletics Leadership Institute was funded by gifts from Emeritus Trustee William D. Dearstyne, Class of 1962, and his wife, Elizabeth.
 Income from the fund supports a comprehensive learning initiative designed to identify, develop, and challenge student-athletes in their continued quest to become leaders in academics, in athletics, and in life.

 The Bucknell Community Engagement Fund recognizes Wayne Bromfield's distinguished career of service to Bucknell University and the people of Lewisburg and Central Pennsylvania.
 The fund will support Bucknell activities in the Lewisburg area that improve our region and strengthen the University's relationship with the community.

 The Bucknell University Endowment for Men’s Lacrosse was established by the men’s lacrosse team alumni, family, and friends in honor of Sid Jamieson, longtime coach of Bucknell’s men’s lacrosse team.
 Income from the fund shall be used to support the men’s lacrosse program.

-The College of Arts and Sciences Dean's Fund for New Faculty Support was established as an endowed fund with a gift from anonymous donors.
-Income from the fund supports the recruitment and retention of talented new faculty in the College of Arts and Sciences who exhibit teaching excellence.
+The College of Arts & Sciences Dean's Fund for New Faculty Support was established as an endowed fund with a gift from anonymous donors.
+Income from the fund supports the recruitment and retention of talented new faculty in the College of Arts & Sciences who exhibit teaching excellence.

 The F. Michael Corrigan Men’s Basketball Endowment was established under an agreement completed in 2006 by F. Michael Corrigan, Class of 1957.
 The fund supports Bucknell’s intercollegiate men’s basketball team coaches, and is intended to help the team compete successfully at the highest level.